20+ Outdoorsy, Tasty & Free Things to do in Raleigh NC

 - Morgan Street Food Hall: The slightly bigger, perpetually bustling of Raleigh’s two food halls offers plenty of tasty quick bites and photo-worthy sweets.
 The owner of Raleigh Beer Garden also owns Morgan Street, which partially explains why it’s consistently packed.

 - Transfer Co.
-Food Hall: Our personal favorite of the two (but truthfully, you can’t go wrong with either!), Transfer is a bit more stylish and offers more room to spread out, plus has a slightly better, higher-end food selection.
-It’s easier to accommodate a large group of people here as well, Plus Transfer Co. has coffee and beer (namely Burial Brewing!), so people can socialize without buying a full meal.
+Food Hall: Our personal favorite of the two, Transfer is a bit more stylish and offers more room, plus has a slightly higher-end food selection.
+Plus, Transfer Co. has coffee and beer (namely Burial Brewing!), so people can socialize without buying a full meal.

 17. North Carolina State Farmer’s Market